Funicular Rigiblick

 The Funicular Rigiblick (Seilbahn Rigiblick) is a funicular railway in the north-east of the city of Zürich, Switzerland.
 It links a lower station served by Zürich tram routes 9 and 10 and Zürich trolleybus route 33, with an upper station at Rigiblick on the Zürichberg hill.

 The Rigiblick funicular is one of two funiculars within the city of Zürich, the other being the Polybahn funicular in the city centre.
 Additionally, the city's Dolderbahn rack railway was originally a funicular, until its conversion to rack working in the 1970s.

 History

 The line first operated on 4 April 1901.

 In the early 1950s it was refurbished, replacing the original wooden cable cars with metal bodied cars in a red colour scheme.

 A further refurbishment in the late 1970s resulted in an 80 m extension at the upper end of the line, and the introduction of the current cars, in blue and white.

+Over summer 2025, the stations were renovated and the line received new wagons from Garaventa.
+The funicular resumed service on 26 September 2025.